markuskimius/liteexpr/README.md

 To write to variables instantiated outside of the function scope, use the following automatic variables:

 * `GLOBAL` - An object that can be used to access global variables.
-* `UPVAR` - An object that can be used to access variables one scope level above the function scope.
+* `LASTSCOPE` - An object that can be used to access variables one scope level above the function scope.

 ## License